ItzMelton/AntiCrash/README.md

   }
 }
 ```
-As you can see `Enabled` is on so you don't have to make it on. `MaxMessageLength` max length for the message is set to 50. `AllowAntiCT` is on for extra protecting
+As you can see `Enabled` is on so you don't have to make it on. `MaxMessageLength` max length for the message is set to 50. `AllowAntiCT` is on for extra protecting.